vega/vega/packages/vega-view/README.md

 event handlers.
 Examples include `"mouseover"`, `"click"`, `"keydown"` and `"touchstart"`.
 This method is idempotent: adding the same handler for the same event type multiple times has no effect beyond the first call.

+The optional _options_ hash accepts one parameter (_options.trap_): if _options.trap_ is set to `false`, automatic error trapping for event handler functions is disabled.

 When events occur, the *handler* function is invoked with two arguments: the *event* instance and the currently active scenegraph *item* (which is `null`